 How to make a payment

-You can make payments electronically through Revenue Online.
+You can get the deferral payoff balance by going to the Balance look up.
 Revenue Online payment options include credit card, debit card, or bank account withdrawal.
 Make a payment now.

 Oregon Department of Revenue

 Include your deferral account number on the check.